Waste·water n: Water that has been used for domestic or industrial purposes.

 · Pond Creek

-* “Flushable wipes” do not break down properly in the sewer system.
-These wipes may clog sewer pipes, potentially leading to sewer backups.
-In addition, they clog up and damage sewer line pumps, screens and other mechanical parts at local wastewater treatment centers.
-Unclogging and making minor repairs to pumps cost MSD ratepayers as much as $90,000 a year.
-MSD experienced clogged pumps—which workers were required to fix—two out of every three days in 2012.
-It is estimated that wet wipes were the cause of 60 percent of these clogs.
+“Flushable wipes” do not break down properly in the sewer system.
+As a result, these wipes clog sewer pipes, potentially leading to sewer backups.
+In addition, they clog and damage sewer line pumps, screens and other mechanical parts at local wastewater treatment centers.

 Unclogging and making repairs to pumps cost MSD ratepayers approximately $90,000 a year.
 Wet wipes cause the majority of the clogs.

 Click here to learn more about how you can help.

 Send a Floyds Fork Water Quality Treatment Center card to a friend and let them know about safe, clean waterways!